Meet Dr. Katharina Spies fertility specialist at Vida Fertility Madrid

 The changes are abysmal.
 Here are just a few:

-• In the past, transfers were made on day 2 or 3 of development.
+- In the past, IVF processes were diferent.
+Transfers were made on day 2 or 3 of development.
 Now we reach the blastocyst stage (day 5-6 of development).
 This allows us to obtain the maximum information about the cellular development of the embryo.

 What do you think the future holds?